telerik/maui-docs/controls/accordion/states.md

 ![.NET MAUI Accordion States](images/accordion_keyfeatures_2.png)

->important A sample expand and collapse states example can be found in the Accordion/Features folder of the [SDK Samples Browser application]({%slug developer-focused-examples%}#sdk-browser-application).
+>important For the Accordion Expand and Collapse states example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}).

 ## See Also